ampotos/dynStruct/todo/future_work.md

 4. #check what is the behavior with forking program:

 	Same thing than for muti-threaded program.

+   #check the behavior with program using signal handler:

+	Same thing than for muti-threaded program.
+	*especially the state of the internal stack of function*

 5. #check the behavior of the plt part on diverse compiler (gcc work well, so test at least clang and tcc):